sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_10.rst

 -  :doc:`Some issues to consider regarding hypothesis testing
    <Ch09_HypothesisTesting_09>`

-Later in the book, in chapter :doc:`../Ch16/Ch16_Bayes`, I’ll revisit the theory of null hypothesis tests from a Bayesian perspective and introduce a number of new tools that you can use if you aren’t particularly fond of the orthodox approach.
-But for now, though, we’re done with the abstract statistical theory, and we can start discussing specific data analysis tools.
+Later in the book, in chapter :doc:`../Ch16/Ch16_Bayes`, I will revisit the theory of null hypothesis tests from a Bayesian perspective and introduce a number of new tools that you can use if you are not particularly fond of the orthodox approach.
+But for now, though, we are done with the abstract statistical theory, and we can start discussing specific data analysis tools.